 takes for your results to reach schools.
 The admission deadlines should

 not pass before your results arrive in schools.

 The score reports are sent to parents as well and they are received by them a few days after schools receive your scores.
 Parents receive scores by mail, FedEx and e-mail.
 Scores are not released to students online or through phone.

-There could be only two reasons for nonperformance in SSAT.
-Either you lack the basic skills required to score high or you haven’t worked hard enough to obtain a high score.
+There could be only two reasons for non-performance.
+Either you lack the basic skills required to score high or you haven???t worked hard enough to obtain a high score.
 In the former case, you shall require time and guidance to acquire the skills you lack.
-The latter case should be avoided through hard work and systematic preparation for SSAT.
-Though SSAT puts to test what you have already studied, one needs preparation to tackle specific question types appearing in SSAT.
+The latter case should be avoided through hard work and systematic preparation.
+Though SSAT puts to test what you have already studied, one needs preparation to tackle specific question types.
 Even the most capable students need to concentrate their efforts to perform to their full potential in exams like SSAT.